dengking/programming-language/docs/C++/Guide/Type-相关/TODO-Interpretation-model/Strict-aliasing/stackoverflow-C-language-strict-aliasing-rule/index.md

 **Beginner beware**

 This is only one potential minefield when overlaying two types onto each other.
-You should also learn about [endianness](http://en.wikipedia.org/wiki/Endianness), [word alignment](http://web.archive.org/web/20170708093042/http://www.cs.umd.edu:80/class/sum2003/cmsc311/Notes/Data/aligned.html), and how to deal with alignment issues through [packing structs](http://grok2.com/structure_packing.html)correctly.
+You should also learn about [endianness](http://en.wikipedia.org/wiki/Endianness), [word alignment](http://web.archive.org/web/20170708093042/http://www.cs.umd.edu:80/class/sum2003/cmsc311/Notes/Data/aligned.html), and how to deal with alignment issues through [packing structs](http://grok2.com/structure_packing.html) correctly.

-## Footnote
+### Footnote

 1 The types that C 2011 6.5 7 allows an lvalue to access are: